CPS-IT/project-builder/docs/build-steps.md

 * Identifier: **`mirrorProcessedFiles`**
 * Implementation: [`Builder\Generator\Step\MirrorProcessedFilesStep`](../src/Builder/Generator/Step/MirrorProcessedFilesStep.php)
-* Variants: _processing_, _stoppable_
+* Variants: _processing_

 This is typically one of the **last configured steps**.
-It asks for confirmation to mirror all previously processed source files and shared source files to the target project directory.
+It mirrors all previously processed source files and shared source files to the target project directory.
 It also takes care of cleaning up the target directory as well as removing the previously generated temporary directory.

 ### Process source files